-Hailed as a “coloratura tour de force” (Opera News) and possessing a “powerful, searing soprano” (Opera Now), Alexandra Batsios is garnering attention as a promising operatic talent.
+Hailed as a “coloratura tour de force” (Opera News) and possessing a “powerful, searing soprano” (Opera Now), Alexandra Batsios is garnering attention as an important operatic talent.
+Ms. Batsios debuts the role of Alcina with St. Petersburg Opera in 2023, where she made another role debut in 2022-Puccini's Tosca.
 During the 2020 season, she joined Maryland Opera for excerpts from Thaïs and Esclarmonde and made her debut with the Princeton Festival in summer 2021.
 Her 2018/2019 season included performing her signature role of Konstanze at Livermore Valley Opera and making her role debut as the Queen of the Night at Sarasota Opera, where critics praised her “vocal fire” (Herald-Tribune) and “sniper-like accuracy” (Your Observer).
 She was also featured on a concert of new music from composer Joel Feigin and was an artist in residence at the Newport Music Festival, performing on multiple concerts including the season finale featuring Vivaldi’s Gloria and Pergolesi’s Stabat Mater.
-In 2022, she made her anticipated role debut as Tosca with St. Petersburg Opera.

 The 2016/2017 season brought her role debut as Leonora in Il trovatore with St. Petersburg Opera where critics called her a "production pillar" with "great articulation" (Tampa Bay Times).
 She joined the Florida Orchestra for Mahler's "Resurrection" Symphony and then made her NYC debut reprising the role of the Queen of Shemakha with New Opera NYC.
 Ms. Batsios also appeared as the soprano soloist in Beethoven's Ninth Symphony with the Princeton Symphony Orchestra and her alma mater, Westminster Choir College.